OmniLayer/spec/README.md

 ### Field: Number of coins
 + Description: Specifies the number of coins or tokens affected by the transaction this field appears in, as follows:
-    * for divisible coins or tokens, the value in this field is to be divided by 100,000,000 (e.g. 1 represents 0.00000001 MSC, 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol coins or tokens to be specified with the same precision as bitcoins (eight decimal places, called satoshis)
+    * for divisible coins or tokens, the value in this field is to be divided by 100,000,000 (e.g. 1 represents 0.00000001 MSC, 100,000,000 represents 1.0 MSC), which allows for the number of Master Protocol coins or tokens to be specified with the same precision as bitcoins (eight decimal places)
     * for indivisible coins or tokens, the value in this field is the integer number of Master Protocol coins or tokens (e.g. 1 represents 1 indivisible token)
 + Size: 64-bit signed integer, 8 bytes (same as Bitcoin Core)
 + Inter-dependencies: [Property type](#field-property-type)